×

 Calls take less than two minutes.
 You don't need to be from Utah.

 Show up.
-We can win this.
+We just did.

 Follow This Fight